0xCoto/Virgo/paper.md

 the otherwise-hidden astrophysical properties of the universe.
 An important requirement that makes radio astronomy observations and analyses possible is an appropriate software pipeline compatible with the spectrometers with which radio observatories are equipped.
-'In this work, we present `Virgo`: a versatile software solution for radio telescopes.'
+In this work, we present `Virgo`: a versatile software solution for radio telescopes.

 # Statement of Need